WELCOME TO THE INDIPINO COMMUNITY OF BAINBRIDGE ISLAND

 Secretary: Belinda Moreno

 Belinda Moreno was elected Secretary in 2019 and re-elected 2024.
 She is the daughter of Lorraine Corpuz Hale and Leroy Jerome Hedman, granddaughter of Evelyn Williams, Squamish Nation and Anacleto Corpuz, Philippines.
-Belinda works in the Human Resources field with a focus on healthcare equity.
-Her passion for serving her community includes volunteering and coordinating events at local food banks, volunteering at charities by reviewing resumes and applications, and providing mock interviews for adult students looking for employment, Belinda and her husband Lionel currently reside in Tacoma, Washington, and have raised two sons, Jacob and Joshua.
+Belinda has worked in the Human Resources field for more than 15 years in the Seattle area.
+She is currently employed as the Employee Relations, Culture and Diversity, Equity and Inclusion Manager for Proliance Surgeons in Seattle, WA.
+She leads the DE&I Committee in their initiatives to proactively bring cultural awareness and impact for her employer.
+Belinda is a co-contributor to the Corpuz digital magazine, 100% Project: Multi-Ethnic Filipinos, a Smithsonian Institute Initiative Asian Pacific American Center and the Filipino American Educators of Washington.
+Her passion for serving her community includes acting as PTA Vice-President for several years, volunteering at the Kent food bank, volunteering at Goodwill by reviewing resumes and applications, and providing mock interviews for adult students looking for employment, Belinda and her husband Lionel currently reside in Tacoma, Washington, and have raised two sons, Jacob and Joshua.

 • Donate